skohub-io/skohub-vocabs/README.md

 `EMFILE: too many open files`.
 [Search our issues for solutions](https://github.com/skohub-io/skohub-vocabs/issues?q=is%3Aissue) or feel encouraged to open a new issue if you can't find a solution.

 ## Development

+For development on your local machine you can use Docker compose:

+    $ docker compose up

+to spin up a docker container as configured in `Dockerfile.dev`.
+Inside the container, the web server is running in development mode.
+The build is served via the `host` network mode the host machine at `http://localhost:8000/`.

+Your project folder will be mounted into the container, with exceptions defined in `.dockerignore`.
+Fast refresh aka hot reloading is kept so changes to the source files should affect the generated static sites instantly.

 ### Code formatting and styling